1. General Policy

-ADA’s business purposes are further detailed on the ADA website.
-The kinds of personal information that ADA collects and holds include:
+Our business purposes are further detailed on this website.
+The kinds of personal information that we collect and holds include:

 1. client names, contractor names, employee names, pseudonyms, telephone numbers, email addresses, physical addresses, gender information, date of birth information, and payment details;